Prepare for the Death of the Stretch IRA

 The Setting Every Community Up for Retirement Enhancement (“SECURE”) Act recently passed the House with enormous bipartisan support (417-3!).
 If adopted by the Senate, it will significantly alter the way retirement plans are distributed after the retirement plan owner’s death.

 Many estate plans that created trusts to hold retirement assets for asset protection purposes included conduit trust provisions.
 Conduit trusts receive required minimum distributions from an inherited IRA and immediately pay the distributions to the trust’s beneficiary.
 These provisions are a safe harbor see-through trust, which allows the primary beneficiary of the trust, rather than the trust itself, to be the designated beneficiary and measuring life for purposes of determining the required minimum distribution.
-In contrast, accumulation trusts allow the trustee to retain required minimum distributions in trust, but required minimum distributions are tied to the life expectancy of the oldest potential beneficiary of the trust.
+In contrast, accumulation trusts allow the trustee to retain required minimum distributions in trust; however, required minimum distributions are tied to the life expectancy of the oldest potential beneficiary of the trust.

 IRA Expert, Ed Slott, has written some articles suggesting different planning strategies in the event the SECURE Act becomes law.
-One involves converting a traditional IRAs to Roth IRAs.
-Although this will result in a big tax bill in the short term, beneficiaries would inherit the Roth IRAs completely tax free regardless of how much the assets have appreciated.
+One involves converting traditional IRAs to Roth IRAs.
+Although this will result in a big tax bill in the short term, beneficiaries would inherit the Roth IRAs completely tax-free regardless of how much the assets have appreciated.
 Additionally, there would be no tax on distributions from the inherited Roth IRA to an accumulation trust.

-Another strategy that Slott recommends is withdrawing some of the IRA to invest in life insurance, and directing death benefits into a trust for your beneficiaries.
+Another strategy that Slott recommends is withdrawing some of the IRA to invest in life insurance and directing death benefits into a trust for your beneficiaries.
 This will avoid tax rules associated with withdrawals of retirement plan assets, and allow for asset protection for the trust assets.